-Users can be added in bulk by clicking Add User > Multiple users, or by clicking Upload Users and uploading a CSV file.
+Users can be added in bulk by clicking Users > Add multiple, or by clicking Users > Upload Users and uploading a CSV file.

 The Upload Users form has options similar to those described above, with one major difference.
-When uploading a CSV file, you can choose not send an email to the list of users you are uploading (see Fig. 4 below).
+When uploading a CSV file, you can choose not send an email to the list of users you are uploading.
 You might want to do this if you plan to distribute enrollment keys to your users some other way.

 Users added to this form will receive an email based on the email message settings set up by your administrator.
 The users are added to the list of users in the group and they take up a seat in your group, and their status is set to Not Started.

 Downloading Group Keys

-To download a full list of enrollment keys to be used for manual tracking, reporting, and distribution, simply click Download Keys (see Fig. 2 above) and you will begin downloading a CSV file.
+To download a full list of enrollment keys to be used for manual tracking, reporting, and distribution, simply click Users > Download Keys (see Fig. 2 above) and you will begin downloading a CSV file.
 This list is the current list of unassigned keys for that group.
 This list is updated when the number of seats is initially set for the group and when additional users and seats are added or removed from the Group.

 Emailing Group Members

-Version 2.6 introduced a feature that enables Group Leaders to easily email all members of their group.
-Version 3.0 expanded this feature by adding the ability to email users based on their course status (Not started, In progress and/or Completed).
-Clicking Email Users brings up the email group members interface:
+Group Leader can easily email all members of their group based on their course status (Not enrolled, Not started, In progress and/or Completed).
+Clicking Users > Email Users brings up the email group members interface.

 Emails sent via this interface use the Group Leader’s name as the From Name, the Group Leader’s email address as the Reply-to Email, and the From Email address in Uncanny Groups > Settings as the From Email.
 This is to reduce the likelihood that the emails are flagged as spam.
 Members are sent the email via BCC, so group members will not see each others’ email addresses.